jimareed/personal-website/README.md

 Install docker

 ## setup

-Use the following steps to customize personal-website's images and text:
+Steps to customize personal-website's images and text.

 1. create Dockerfile in a local working directory (see below)
 2. create an images folder and add updated versions of the files in the images folder
 3. create a local copy of app.js and replace text